Moving to Malta from UK.

 • Access to Malta’s excellent healthcare and education systems.

-Residency by Investment as a Stepping Stone
+Residency by Investment as a Stepping Stone in Malta

 With Citizenship by Investment closed, residency by investment has become the best path forward for UK nationals who eventually want to obtain a Maltese passport.